Table of Contents

 - The tumor has an intraspinal part, called hourglass tumor.

-- The tumor is infiltrating adjacent areas but does not cross midline.
+- The tumor is infiltrating adjacent areas but does not cross the midline.

 - The tumor is infiltrating the bone marrow.

-2. Parents of a 4-month-old girl notice raccoon eyes.
-They present their infant in the children hospital, where the tentative diagnosis of a neuroblastoma with orbital metastases is made, stage IV-S. Consequently, a complete resection of the about 5 x 4 x 4 cm intraabdominal tumor is performed.
+2. The parents of a 4-month-old girl notice the infant displays the features of raccoon eyes.
+They present the child in the children hospital, where the tentative diagnosis of a neuroblastoma with orbital metastases is made, stage IV-S. Consequently, a complete resection of the 5 x 4 x 4 cm intraabdominal tumor is performed.
 Immunohistochemical methods confirm the tentative diagnosis of the tumor being a neuroblastoma.
-A MYCN amplifcation cannot be found.
+A MYCN amplification cannot be found.
 Which further steps should be arranged?